 - the remaining 13 weeks are unpaid

 13) The provisions of the OMP Scheme are based on a continuing contract of employment.
 Should the member of staff decide not return to work for at least three months following the end of their leave period, the University reserves the right to recover any payments of OMP that are in excess of the Statutory Maternity Pay entitlement.
 If the member of staff is on a fixed term contract which ends during their maternity leave or before the completion of their 3 month return to work period they will not be expected to repay OMP.

-14) Where staff have one year’s continuous service prior to their EWC, but are employed on a fixed term contract which expires whilst they are on maternity and prior to the 3 months’ work on return they should contact their manager and HR Advisor in advance of the contract end date for guidance.
+14) Where staff have one year’s continuous service prior to their EWC, but are employed on a fixed term contract which expires whilst they are on maternity and prior to the three months’ work on return they should contact their manager and HR Advisor in advance of the contract end date for guidance.
 Where a fixed term contract ceases after the 15th week before the EWC or during paid maternity leave OMP will cease with effect from the contract end date.

 How the University supports this policy

 Maternity guidance for staff and managers have been developed to guide both managers and staff through the maternity process by providing a concise overview of what to expect and consider before, during and after maternity leave.

 What to do next

 Your HR Advisor will be happy to meet with any members of staff to discuss maternity arrangements.

 A maternity leave application form can be downloaded from this webpage.